 Don’t leave lights and appliances on unnecessarily.
 This uses energy and money.

 Buy energy efficient appliances.
-The majority of electrical appliances such as light bulbs will have an energy efficiency label which ranges from A+++ to D. The better the rating, the less the appliances will cost to use.
+The majority of electrical appliances such as light bulbs will have an energy efficiency label which ranges from A to G. The better the rating, the less the appliances will cost to use.
+Find out more.

 Put a lid on your pan when cooking.
 It cooks food quicker and reduces condensation.